 - The average rate for professional movers is $25 to $50 per hour.

 - For a 4-bedroom house, moving locally, with professionals, the expenses average $800 to $2000.

 - On average, when moving out of state, using professional movers will cost approximately $1000 per room in the home.

-For a complete estimate, be sure to contact the moving company first.
+For a complete estimate, be sure to contact the local moving company first.
 In fact, always contact several companies before selecting one for the best rates.
 Fortunately, a quote is always free.

 Do you tip movers on both ends?